 Dimensionality reduction is used as a data transformation technique for input to other machine learning methods such as classifications, or as a very efficient visualisation technique, which is the use case we will focus on here.
 We are going to focus on a widerly used method called Principal Component Analysis (PCA).

-We are going to use the following dataset to illustrate some important concepts that are scale and central to PCA.
+We are going to use the following dataset to illustrate some important concepts related to PCA.
 The small dataset show below represents the measurement of genes x and y in 20 samples.
-We will be using the scaled and centred version of this data.
+We will be using the scaled and centred version of this dataset.

 The goal of dimensionality reduction is to reduce the number of dimensions in a way that the new data remains useful.
 One way to reduce a 2-dimensional data is by projecting the data onto a lines.
 Below, we project our data on the x and y axes.
 These are called linear projections.